-By 1944, the Chetniks were back fighting the Nazis but also under communist Partisan attacks after the Soviet Red Army was en route to Yugoslavia.
+By 1944, the Chetniks were back fighting the Nazis but also continually fell under communist Partisan attacks after the Soviet Red Army was en route to Yugoslavia.
 Due to the hundreds of thousands of Serbs that were killed, Mihailovic was at a loss after calling for a national mobilization against the communists and was also unable to garner support from non-Serbs.
 Now, under attack from both the communist Partisans and their Soviet backers – while still fighting retreating Nazis – Mihailovic had no choice but to flee Chetnik territory – as the Partisans invaded – and hope for a Western Allied landing.
 It never came.

 On 13 March 1946, Drazha Mihailovic was arrested by the Soviet-backed Yugoslavian communist government, was convicted of high treason and war crimes committed by Chetniks, and was executed by July.

 As a mere side note in the annals of history, Mihailovic and the Chetniks were responsible for saving hundreds of Allied pilots, for which Mihailovic was posthumously awarded the Legion of Merit by President Harry S. Truman.

 - The Yugoslavian military fell to Nazi invasion in about a week and then guerrilla action was initiated.
 Don’t stand against the brunt of an invasion.
 Slow their roll, pester them, and attempt to break their initiative but don’t fight them head to head to stop them.
 Look at Iraq.
 We invaded supremely quickly, we fired the Iraqi Army, and then the SHTF.